Wraaath/arch-packages/README.md

-# Arch Essentials
+# Arch Packages
-A collection of my essential packages on Arch Linux.
+A collection of packages that I use on Arch.

 ## Generating a package-list
 Simple as <br />